ECronin1973/programming-for-data-analytics/project/README.md

 ---

 ## 17. Project Limitations

+- **Data limitations:**
-- **Data limitations:** No airline schedule, traffic density, ATC constraints, or maintenance states (major delay drivers absent).
+  - Flight delay records lacked integration with **airline schedules, traffic density, ATC interventions, and maintenance states** — all major operational drivers of delays.
+  - Weather data was limited to **surface observations and forecasts**; no vertical profiles (e.g., upper‑air winds, turbulence) were available.
+  - Missing contextual features (e.g., runway usage, seasonal traffic surges, airline staffing) constrained explanatory power.

-- **Methodological limitations:** Hourly flooring obscures sub‑hour patterns; thresholds simplified and not airport‑specific SOP.
+- **Methodological limitations:**
+  - **Hourly aggregation (“flooring”)** obscured sub‑hour disruptions and micro‑bursts of weather variability.
+  - Thresholds for risk scoring were **simplified and generic**, not tailored to airport‑specific SOPs or ICAO/EASA standards.
+  - Correlation analysis was restricted to **linear associations**, potentially missing nonlinear or lagged effects (e.g., cumulative rainfall impact).
+  - Forecast integration was exploratory only — **no back‑testing** against actual delay outcomes was performed.

+- **Modelling limitations:**
+  - Models were trained on **weather‑only predictors**, yielding modest explanatory power (R² ceiling ≈0.11 for arrivals).
-- **Modelling limitations:** CatBoost underperforms due to limited feature set and weather‑only predictors.
+  - **CatBoost underperformed** relative to Random Forest due to limited feature set and lack of categorical operational variables.
+  - Feature importance results were **dominated by visibility and humidity**, but this reflects correlation strength rather than causal certainty.
+  - Predictive outputs were **sensitive to aggregation choices** and lacked robustness across different temporal resolutions.

 📑 **Reviewer Takeaway:**
-Documenting these limitations demonstrates transparency and critical reflection, supporting the **40% documentation criterion**.
+Limitations highlight that while weather explains part of the delay variance, **operational and contextual features are essential for stronger modelling**.
+Documenting these constraints demonstrates transparency and critical reflection, supporting the **40% documentation criterion** and guiding future extensions of the workflow.

 ---